American Association of Teachers of Spanish and Portuguese: Scholarships and awards

 There are three categories of scholarships AATSP offers.
 The first is a "First-Time-Attendee" travel stipend for the annual conference.
 There are ten $500 stipends offered which are distributed to faculty members and to graduate students.
 Applicants must be a member of AATSP at the time of application, a teacher of Spanish and/or Portuguese K-16, and a first time attendee at an AATSP annual meeting.

 There are also scholarships for study abroad programs in Costa Rica, Mexico, and the Andean countries of Bolivia, Ecuador, and Peru.
 The study abroad programs provide scholarships and the AATSP supplements the scholarship with a $750 travel stipend.
 Applicants must be an AATSP member for three consecutive years, a full-time Spanish teacher for three years, and continue to teach Spanish for an academic year following the scholarship experience.

 The Robert G. Mead, Jr. Travel and Study/Research Stipend is a $1,000.00 travel stipend made possible through the contributions of friends of Professor Mead and his widow Harriet.
 Applicants must travel and conduct research in a Luso-Hispanic country and be a student member of AATSP for two years or a regular member for three years.

 The AATSP accepts nominations from its members for individuals who have done outstanding work in the promotion of foreign language education in Spanish and Portuguese.
 Awards include Outstanding Teacher of the Year, Outstanding Service, Chapter Incentive, Robert G. Mead, Jr. Distinguished Leadership, Maria Isabel Abreu, and ISE Language Matters.
-More information is available on the official AATSP website.